 Designing a More Flexible, Healthy, and Expressive Legal Office

-At last week’s Association of Legal Administrators annual conference in Grapevine, Texas, I had the pleasure of speaking with and presenting to some of the legal industry’s most innovative specialists.
+At a recent Association of Legal Administrators annual conference in Grapevine, Texas, I had the pleasure of speaking with and presenting to some of the legal industry’s most innovative specialists.
 I learned a great deal about which trends are likely to have the biggest impact on our field, and how the look, feel, and function of the legal office will change in the future.

 One trend that has gained traction as of late is the importance of brand and storytelling in helping to express a firm’s identity.
 When it comes to recruitment and retention, it’s no longer enough just to have a workplace that functions well.
 A workplace has to capture and enhance a firm’s culture through a variety of design approaches, including creative wayfinding strategies, use of art, meaningful placemaking in regard to conference zones and amenity strategies, purposeful choices in materiality, color, font, and countless other details.

 Integrating brand with legal workplace design comes down to three main components: embracing a firm or local office’s location, establishing legibility to make their culture immediately understandable to outsiders, and evoking emotion to tell a meaningful, memorable story.
 When all of these elements come together, it makes employee experiences better, increasing the internal resilience of a firm and ultimately increasing its competitiveness in the market.

 Another trend we spent a lot of time talking about is how to make the legal workforce more resilient.
 Flexibility is absolutely key these days, with lawyers working differently than they ever have before and needing to toggle back and forth between multiple work types throughout the day.